Your Questions About How To Avoid Skin Problems

 Female: 116 to 142 pounds.

-How to avoid acne during menstruation sequence?
+How to avoid acne during menstruation cycle?

 Is there anything I can do to lesson the breakouts?

 Acne during menstruation can be affected by hormonal imbalances.
 Acne at this time is mainly influenced by androgens which are hormones that stimulate the sebaceous glands and hair follicles in the skin.
 One of the major players that can affect the levels of androgens is stress.
 Thus high stress levels can promote further acne flare ups.
 This is a vicious circle, because the appearance of acne may increase a woman’s stress levels.
 To avoid this take measures to control your stress levels.
-Perhaps you could take up yoga, consider, have a relaxing bath anything that will work for you.
+Perhaps you could take up yoga, meditate, have a relaxing bath anything that will work for you.

 Any major player in causing acne can be diet.
 Studies have shown that acne occurs more frequently during the week before menstruation and these conditions remain present for about a week.
 Eating healthier around this time should help but it is best to have a balanced diet overall and not just at this time.
 If you eat healthily it will be obvious by your skin.
 Ensure you provide your body with the nutrients it needs like vitamins, minerals and supplements.